The School of Athens

 Plato identifies Pythagoras as an inspiration for his philosophy.
 He is likely the source from which Plato formed the mathematical plan of studies as the method for emerging from the Cave in the central image of The Republic.

 This figure has been identified many different ways, but Boethius, the author of The Consolation of Philosophy, translated several scientific texts out of Greek into Latin and wrote some mathematical treatises himself, advancing science in Europe.
 In the painting, we see the figure copying down the work of Pythagoras.

 Identifiable by his turban, the Muslim polymath Averroes looks over the shoulder of Pythagoras.

 Archytas was a scientist in the school of Pythagoras, fittingly sitting next to Pythagoras, holding one of Pythagoras's theories on the slate.

 This figure is either the pre-Socratic philosopher Parmenides or the mathematician and music theorist Nicomachus.

+From the clues discussed in the description of Timaeus, these men appear to be Critias and Hermocrates, the remaining two interlocutors in the dialogue Timaeus.
 This enigmatic group of characters have been variously identified as Aeschines, Xenophon, and Antisthenes in different combinations.
-They are, at least, several close followers of Socrates, although their neither their visages nor their dress identify them.
+They are, at least, several close followers of Socrates, although neither their visages nor their dress identify them.